davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 - 3 resource types
 - 5 threads
 - There is a total of 10 instances of resource #0, 5 instances of resource #1, and 7 instances of resource #2.
 - The max matrix comes next.
-In its lifetimes, Thread #0 will require 7 instances of resource #0, 5 instances of resource #1, and 3 instances of resource #2.
+On the first line, it means that Thread #0 will require 7 instances of resource #0, 5 instances of resource #1, and 3 instances of resource #2 in its lifetime.
 The other rows of the matrix tell us the lifetime demands of the remaining threads.
 - The allocation matrix comes last.
 Currently, Thread #0 has been allocated 1 instance of resource #1 and nothing else.
 The other rows of the allocation matrix tell us the current resource allocation for the remaining threads.

 #### Vector/Matrix Functions